-Located in the midst of lush tropical jungle surrounded by waterfalls and beautiful meandering rivers, this spa is such a treat especially for those that enjoy soaking in mineral hot springs.
+Located in the midst of a lush tropical jungle surrounded by waterfalls and beautiful meandering rivers, this spa is such a treat, especially for those that enjoy soaking in mineral hot springs.

 But unlike some natural hot springs, Termales Santa Rosa de Cabal is quite developed.
 Here visitors can enjoy a few different hot pools, scenic bridges and trails, waterfalls, showers, restaurants, and hotels.